willfindlay/adaptivesec-F2020/journal/08-oct-8th.md

 from signal handlers in pH is as simple as maintaining a separate sequence during the signal handler.

+"Despite these successes,  we feel strongly that our tool should not be used as the sole defense against any of these attacks,  but  instead  should  be  used to  complement  other techniques."
+This is just ironic.

 ## The Evolution of System Call Monitoring

 ## Project Updates